Letter case: History

 Originally alphabets were written entirely in majuscule letters, spaced between well-defined upper and lower bounds.
 When written quickly with a pen, these tended to turn into rounder and much simpler forms.
-It is from these that the first minuscule hands developed, the half-uncials and cursive minuscule, which no longer stayed bound between a pair of lines.
-These in turn formed the foundations for the Carolingian minuscule script, developed by Alcuin for use in the court of Charlemagne, which quickly spread across Europe.
-The advantage of the minuscule over majuscule was improved, faster readability.
+It is from these that the first minuscule hands developed.

 In Latin, papyri from Herculaneum dating before 79 CE (when it was destroyed) have been found that have been written in old Roman cursive, where the early forms of minuscule letters "d", "h" and "r", for example, can already be recognised.
 According to papyrologist Knut Kleve, "The theory, then, that the lower-case letters have been developed from the fifth century uncials and the ninth century Carolingian minuscules seems to be wrong."
 Both majuscule and minuscule letters existed, but the difference between the two variants was initially stylistic rather than orthographic and the writing system was still basically unicameral: a given handwritten document could use either one style or the other but these were not mixed.
-European languages, except for Ancient Greek and Latin, did not make the case distinction before about 1300.
+The cursive minuscule in turn formed the foundations for the Carolingian minuscule script, developed by Alcuin for use in the court of Charlemagne, which quickly spread across Europe.
+The advantage of the minuscule over majuscule was improved, faster readability.

 The timeline of writing in Western Europe can be divided into four eras: